ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general.rst

-If you are planning on contributing back to the main Ansible repository, fork the Ansible repository into your own GitHub account and developing against the new non-devel branch in your fork.
+If you are planning on contributing back to the main Ansible repository, fork the Ansible repository into your own GitHub account and develop against the new non-devel branch in your fork.
 When you believe you have a good working code change, submit a pull request to the Ansible repository.